HOPE in Administration

 This two-hour workshop will consist of small group work focused on a combination of the following topics: using HOPE as an antiracist framework to address disparities in your organization; analyzing your policies through a HOPE-informed lens; and crafting HOPE-informed intakes.

-Who should attend: Staff in leadership roles of family resource centers and child abuse prevention councils who attended Spreading HOPE on November 3, 2021 and/or have foundational training Healthy Outcomes from Positive Experiences.
-Participants who are not able to attend Spreading Hope on November 3 will be asked to complete an online training prior to the workshop (see details below).
+Who should attend: Staff in in leadership roles at family resource centers and child abuse prevention councils who attended Spreading HOPE and/or have foundational training Healthy Outcomes from Positive Experiences.

 Allison Stephens, MEd, PhD